Application Process & Deadline

 - Mentoring philosophy and specific mentoring activities: What kind of mentoring experience will you offer?
 What kind of support should the student expect from you?
 Please limit your response to approximately 250 words (1750 characters).

-- Faculty expectations: Review and agree to program expectations.
+- Mentor expectations: Review and agree to program expectations.

-If your project is selected for SPUR, faculty will be held to the following expectations:
+If your project is selected for SPUR, mentors will be held to the following expectations:

 - I understand that SPUR primarily serves University of Utah students, but students outside of the U are also welcome to apply.
 I may solicit applications for my project as widely as I choose.

 - I understand that I may encourage specific students to apply, but all student applications will receive equal consideration by the student application recommendation committee.

 - I will provide the student with a hands-on research experience as described above that will require the student to spend 35-40 hours per week between research and program-related activities for the duration of the program.

 - I will clearly describe my specific research and work expectations with the student at the beginning of the program.